cahuparo/academic-chparada/content/home/slider.md

 [[item]]
-  title = "Site underrrr construction" content = "This website will be ready soon :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Site under construction" content = "This website will be ready soon :smile:" align = "center"  # Choose `center`, `left`, or `right`.